 In the following sections, you'll see how you can use these manifest attributes and intent flags to define how activities are associated with tasks and how they behave in the back stack.

-Also, discussed separately are the considerations for how tasks and activites may be represented and managed in the Recents screen.
+Also, discussed separately are the considerations for how tasks and activities may be represented and managed in the Recents screen.
 See Recents Screen for more information.
 Normally you should allow the system to define how your task and activities are represented in the Recents screen, and you don't need to modify this behavior.

-Caution: Most applications should not interrupt the default behavior for activities and tasks.
+Caution: Most apps should not interrupt the default behavior for activities and tasks.
 If you determine that it's necessary for your activity to modify the default behaviors, use caution and be sure to test the usability of the activity during launch and when navigating back to it from other activities and tasks with the Back button.
 Be sure to test for navigation behaviors that might conflict with the user's expected behavior.

 Defining launch modes

 Launch modes allow you to define how a new instance of an activity is associated with the current task.
 You can define different launch modes in two ways:

 When you declare an activity in your manifest file, you can specify how the activity should associate with tasks when it starts.